 Rembrandt Technologies, Inc. v.
 Comcast Cable Communications, LLC

-We served as lead counsel for Comcast in a patent infringement case involving high-speed Internet and digital TV services.
-Rembrandt Technologies, Inc. originally filed the case in the Eastern District of Texas, but in conjunction with other co-defendants, we obtained multi-district consolidation and transfer to the District of Delaware.
-Based upon claim construction, Rembrandt conceded non-infringement of all patents, preserving only its right to appeal the claim construction as to the ninth.
-The Federal Circuit then upheld the claim construction on that last patent that resulted in non-infringement.
+We defended Comcast in a nine-patent case involving high-speed Internet and digital TV services.
+Rembrandt originally filed the case in the Eastern District of Texas, but in conjunction with other co-defendants, we obtained multi-district consolidation and transfer to the District of Delaware.
+Based upon claim construction rulings, Rembrandt conceded non-infringement of eight of the nine patents, preserving only its right to appeal the claim construction as to the ninth.
+The Federal Circuit then upheld the claim construction on that last patent, resulting in non-infringement.
 We also helped Comcast secure an exceptional-case determination and a resulting award of over $10 million in fees and costs.

 October 06, 2017